AMuthua/WheyBot/README.md

 - Implement additional features like commands, user management, and more.
 - Enhance error handling and logging mechanisms.

-Enjoy using and expanding your Discord bot!
+Enjoy using and expanding my Discord bot!